top of page

 When managing someone with this giftedness pattern, avoid:

-Over-structuring their role with rigid processes or metrics that don’t reflect the collaborative nature of their work.
+• Over-structuring their role with rigid processes or metrics that don’t reflect the collaborative nature of their work.

-Forcing them into the spotlight for recognition they neither need nor want.
+• Forcing them into the spotlight for recognition they neither need nor want.
 This can feel like pressure, not praise.

-These folks don’t need a trophy to feel valuable—
+These folks don’t need a trophy to feel valuable;

 they need to see their work help the whole to feel valuable.

 Participants often evolve into inclusive leaders.
 They’re approachable, warm, and naturally cooperative.
 But here’s your leadership hack: make sure they balance inclusion with innovation.
+Inclusion is good and beautiful, but it ought to be married with results.

+Remind them regularly of the outcomes for which their teams are responsible.
 Your role as a manager is to reinforce the connection between their collaborative instinct and the forward motion of the mission.

-I once had a coworker who loved working in an open office.
+I had a coworker who loved working in an open office.
 No cubicles.
 No doors.
 Just the constant flow of chatter and the option to speak up or check in whenever she wanted.

 “I don’t like being alone,” she said.

-To me?
-That sounded like a nightmare.
+To me: That sounded like a nightmare!

 It’s a performance strategy.